nathan-hoche/GAN-MusicGeneration/readme.md

 As you can see, the reconstruction is not good enough to be used in a GAN.
 So I decided to use the MIDI files, which are a better way to represent music (each note is represented by a number), this type of file is used to reproduce music in a digital way.

 In order to counter the problem, I decided to use the MIDI files.
 The MIDI files are a better way to represent music (each note is represented by a number), this type of file is used to reproduce music in a digital way.
-Moreover, I decided to use piano roll representation of the MIDI files, which is a way to know at which time a note is played and for how long.
+Moreover, I decided to use the piano roll representation of the MIDI files, which is a way to know at which time a note is played and for how long.
 (Can be found [here](archive/PianoRollConvertion.ipynb))

 ![PianoRoll](data/images/PianoRoll.png)

 ### Model

 First, In order to learn how to create a GAN, I decided to make a GAN which would be able to generate mnist images.
-I want to specially thanks the authors of [this repository](https://github.com/eriklindernoren/Keras-GAN), which was a big help in my understansing on how to implement GAN.
+I want to specially thank the authors of [this repository](https://github.com/eriklindernoren/Keras-GAN), which was a big help in my understanding on how to implement GAN.
 (Can be found [here](archive/MNIST-GAN.ipynb))

 After the GAN creation, I tried to create a simple AutoEncoder in order to understand how to use the MIDI files in the GAN.
 This AutoEncoder use a list of notes at a time T and the durations of each notes to predict the next note.
 But, I quickly realized that I needed more understanding on how to make a GAN for music generation.
 My first try used a simple AutoEncoder with Embedding layers for the notes and duration, but the learning process was not good enough to recover the original music.
 (Can be found [here](archive/SimpleAutoEncoder.ipynb))

-After more research, I decide to use piano roll representation of the MIDI files as input of the GAN.
-In order to do so, I use `pypianoroll` library to convert the MIDI files to piano roll representation.
+After more research, I decide to use the piano roll representation of the MIDI files as input of the GAN.
+In order to do so, I use the `pypianoroll` library to convert the MIDI files to piano roll representation.
 I first tried to recreate an original music from the piano roll representation, and the result was pretty good.
 (Can be found [here](archive/MusicRecover.ipynb))

 | Epoch 10 | Epoch 100 | Epoch 150 |
 | -------- | --------- | --------- |